 Wrapping it up

-Go Pro Wi-Fi’s are mostly used with smartphone apps in Android and iOS to control your camera and transfer files directly from a camera to the mobile device.
-The mobile apps compress the files and make it easier for users to view the footages.
+Go Pro Wi-Fi’s are mostly used with smartphone apps in Android and iOS to control your camera and transfer files directly from a camera to a mobile device.
+The mobile apps compress the files and make it easier for users to view the footage.

 However, in this case, you need to transfer the footages you get on your mobiles to your computer to edit files and create a complete work.
 One drawback is that The double compression involved in the whole process may diminish the picture quality.
 The other alternative would be to direct connect GoPro to your desktop.